Greetings from ND0C - a QRP station in southwestern Minnesota!

 In 2006 my wife, Amy, and I traveled to the US Virgin Islands for a few days.
 I took the FT897 and made a little mini-DXpedition out of it as NP2/ND0C.
 It was really fun to be on "the other end" (see my motel room station below left).
 For that operation, as well as a couple special event station operations to commemorate a local wind-surfing competion as W0W (below right), I ran 100 watts since I was portable with compromised antennas (low dipoles) and wanted to be able to hold a frequency and "run" consistently.
 Next time I get a chance to be DX I plan to stay with QRP.

 Professionally I work as a technical services veterinarian for a company that manufactures vaccines for livestock.
 Amy and I have 3 children: David and Becky - both grown up, out of college and on their own,and a first-grader,Kylee.
-We are also grandparents: Becky and her husband Ben have a little boy, Landon.
+We are also grandparents: Becky and her husband Ben have two little boys, Landon and Easton.
 We enjoy hiking and camping in the mountains (usually Colorado) and boating.
 My other hobbies include collecting antique maps, wooden radios (broadcast receivers from the '20s and 30's) and antique non-fiction books

 I enjoy collecting QSLs and will typically QSL direct (with SAE and postage) to confirm new band-countries, or grids.
 All other DX QSLs are sent through the bureau.
 Although I confirm all contacts through the Logbook of the World, I still love getting the old-fashioned paper cards!
 I do not use eQSL.
 I also have custom-made picture QSLs for my SOTA activations and will be very glad to send them to confirm those contacts from my summit operations on request.

 I will gladly respond to all QSLs received - no SASE is necessary.
 I believe that a QSL is the final courtesy of a QSO.